QuantumBFS/Yao.jl/README.md

 ## Algoritm Zoo

-Quantum algorithms implemented with Yao are in [QuAlgorithmZoo](https://github.com/QuantumBFS/QuAlgorithmZoo.jl).
+Some quantum algorithms are implemented with Yao in [QuAlgorithmZoo](https://github.com/QuantumBFS/QuAlgorithmZoo.jl).

 ## Motivation
 Comparing with state of art quantum simulators, our library is inspired by quantum circuit optimization.